jmalczak/jmalczak.github.io.build/app/_posts/2015-01-06-using-t4-templates.md

 END
 {% endhighlight %}

 Next step is to create T4 template to generate C# classes based on data in dictionary table.
-We need a way to tell our template which tables are the dictionary tables and which column will be used as Id and which as Name.
+We need a way to tell our template which tables are the dictionary tables and which column will be used as Id and which one as Name.
 Simple XML file can hold that information:

 {% highlight xml %}
 <?xml version="1.0" encoding="utf-8" ?>